ted-tanner/entries-backend/Readme.md

 * Key rotation.
 Config should house an old key (and a change time) and a current key and only allow tokens to be validated with the old key when time since key change time (now - change time) is less than token lifetime.
 * Throttle the "forgot password" endpoint.
 Create a record and make sure that emails can only be sent once every 30 minutes.
   - Schedule a job that clears out old records of forgot password endpoint hits
+* Return error codes from the API with the message (i.e. a number indicating what the failure was).
+ServerError should take a code
 * Get user security data in various endpoints
 * End-to-end encryption
 * Clear `budget_share_invites` and `buddy_requests` that are greater than 30 days old